Sarah was born in San Francisco and has been to all the sites in Golden Gate Park many times.

 #1: The California Academy of Sciences

 Admission costs $35.95 for adults, $30.95 for youth ages 3-17, $30.95 for students 18+ with their student ID and $30.95 for seniors 65+ with ID.
-You can also buy a year long membership to the California Academy of Sciences to get discounts on food and merchandise but currently it doesn't look like they are selling memberships right now.
-Due to the corona virus, tickets are only being sold online instead of both online and at the door.
+You can also buy a year-long membership to the California Academy of Sciences to get discounts on food and merchandise but currently, it doesn't look like they are selling memberships right now.
+Due to the coronavirus, the Academy of Sciences recommends that you purchase tickets at least one day in advance online.
+I think they are also selling tickets at the door but they say that they can sell out on busy days due to capacity reasons.
 You also need to reserve a day to visit but reserving a day is done when you're purchasing your ticket online.